Local Events

 2025-2026

-Greater Kansas City Delta Gamma Alumnae Chapter presents
+Greater Kansas City Delta Gamma Alumnae Chapter invites you to...Trivia Night!

 Event Recap